Addiction Help

 Asymptomatic: no sign of the disease

-Today:We have anti-virals that can kill the virus, or make undetetable.
+Today:We have anti-virals that can kill the virus, or make undetectable.

 Marijuana: